merative/acd-containers/src/pages/installing/setup-namespace.md

 Create the shared file system using the platform's tools with encryption enabled.

 It is recommended to have a minimum of 10 gigabyte of free space within the file system for configuration storage.
-Access mode must be set to ReadWriteMany.
+Access mode must be set to ReadWriteMany (RWX).

 Once the shared file system is created, the top-level directory should be empty and its GID set to 0 (root) with group rwx permissions.
 This is required to allow the services write access when running with a restricted SCC.
 If the shared file system requires a GID other than zero, you must set the configurationStorage.file.supplementalGroups array property **TODO: how to describe values settings?** to the desired GID in the values file (example: [5555])  If you don't have direct access to the top-level directory of the file share, one technique to set the directory permissions is to start a temporary pod that runs as root with the PVC mounted.
 Exec into the pod to run the chgrp and chmod commands on the mounted share directory.